Procedures of the Faculty Rights Board for Hearing Appeals in Cases Involving Administrative Action of Dismissal of a Tenured Faculty Member

 To describe the procedures that the Faculty Rights Board will follow in hearing appeals of an administrative action to dismiss a tenured faculty member

-Tenured faculty members who have received notices of dismissal and non-tenured faculty dismissed prior to the end of term appointments
+Tenured faculty members who have received notices of dismissal.

 As a condition precedent to the institution of hearing proceedings before the Faculty Rights Board (hereafter referred to as the FRB), the mediation procedures set forth in Section II Informal Settlement, Including Mediation of the Procedures of the Faculty Rights Board for Hearing Appeals from Administrative Actions shall first be exhausted.
 The faculty member shall notify the Provost within two weeks after the termination of mediation procedures of the faculty member's desire to insist upon the formal hearing before the FRB.